|

 Cricklade

-Cricklade, it seemed all pool tables and "Swindon troublemakers not welcome
+Cricklade, it seemed all pool tables and "Swindon troublemakers not

 here".
 But second time around we struck lucky with "The